kuiper2000/Objective_Analysis/_sources/Regression/regressiom.md

 Three things are worth pointing out to a class:

 - **The forward pass is where the information dies.** Watch the two central bumps merge first: they are closest together, so they become indistinguishable earliest.
 By the time the width reaches $\approx 1$, no trace of "which bump" survives.
 - **The distribution comes back; the sample does not.** Averaged over the tracked particles, the distance between where a particle started and where it ended is $1.52$ — comparable to the width of the whole distribution.
 Each particle is reconstructed as a *valid* draw, not as *its own* original value.
-This is the same point as the conditioning discussion above: without $\mathbf{y}$, there is nothing to say which bump you came from.
+This is the same point taken up in the conditioning discussion below: without $\mathbf{y}$, there is nothing to say which bump you came from.
 - **The moments are recovered, not memorised.** Original: mean $0.029$, sd $1.714$, skew $0.071$, excess kurtosis $-1.164$.
 Reconstruction: $0.040$, $1.705$, $0.058$, $-1.169$.

 The static comparison makes the "similar but not identical" point precise, and shows what happens when the score is learned from a *finite archive* rather than known exactly: